Sunburn and Children

 to sunburned skin.

-If blisters are present, do not break them open, as infection can occur.
+If blisters are present, don't break them open, as infection can occur.

 Keep your child out of the sun until the burn is healed.

-Give your child extra fluid for several days to avoid dehydration.
+Give your child extra fluid for several days to prevent dehydration.

-Specific treatment for sunburn will be determined by your child's doctor and may depend
+Specific treatment for sunburn will be determined by your child's healthcare provider

-on the severity of the sunburn.
-In general, call your child's doctor if:
+and may depend on the severity of the sunburn.
+In general, call your child's healthcare

 The sunburn is severe or forms blisters